Ireland–Mexico relations

-The nations of Ireland and Mexico established diplomatic relations in 1974.
+The nations of Ireland and Mexico established diplomatic relations in August 21,1975.
 The relationship has been often associated with the Irish migration to Mexico.
-Both nations are members of the Organisation for Economic Co-operation and Development, United Nations and the World Trade Organization.
+Both nations are members of the Organization for Economic Co-operation and Development, United Nations and the World Trade Organization.
+Rooted in historical context, both countries have a long-lasting relationship dating to the Mexican–American War (1846–1848).
+Through migration and historical ties, mutual exchanges have been visible in recent studies of both countries.
+Ireland and Mexico have developed increased relations during the period from the 19th century to today.